gregorbj/OregonDOT-VisionEval/documents/drafts/Driverless_Vehicle_Mods.md

 The module will create 4 additional datasets that will be stored in the *Marea* table of the relevant year group(s): *LdvDriverlessProp*, *HvyTrkDriverlessProp*, *BusDriverlessProp*, and *AveDriverlessProp*.
 The module Set specifications will be modified accordingly to specify the attributes of these datasets.

 The module code will be modified to calculate *LdvDriverlessProp*, *HvyTrkDriverlessProp*, and *BusDriverlessProp* by Marea as follows:
 1. An approximation function will be defined to calculate the driverless DVMT proportions for commercial service vehicles, heavy trucks, public transit vans, and buses for the model run year from the data in the *RegionDriverlessProps* table in the *Global* group.
 This function will be the same as or very similar to the *approxWithNaCheck* function defined in the *CalculateComEnergyAndEmissions* module function.
-The function will be called with each of the *ComSvcDriverlessProp*, *HvyTrkDriverlessProp*, *PtVanDriverlessProp, and *BusDriverlessProp* datasets loaded from the *RegionDriverlessProp* table along with the *Year* dataset from that same table, and the model run year to calculate the respective driverless DVMT proportions for the model run year.
+The function will be called with each of the *ComSvcDriverlessProp*, *HvyTrkDriverlessProp*, *PtVanDriverlessProp*, and *BusDriverlessProp* datasets loaded from the *RegionDriverlessProp* table along with the *Year* dataset from that same table, and the model run year to calculate the respective driverless DVMT proportions for the model run year.
 2. The Marea values for *HvyTrkDrivelessProp* and *BusDriverlessProp* will be set equal to the respective driverless proportions calculated in #1 above for the model run year.
 Note that values are the same for all Mareas.
 3. The average household driverless DVMT proportion for each Marea will be calculated from the *Dvmt* and *DriverlessDvmtProp* values for households residing in the Marea.
 4. The *LdvDriverlessProp* value will be calculated for each Marea as a DVMT weighted average of the average household driverless DVMT proportion (step 3) for the Marea, *ComSvcDriverlessProp*, and *PtVanDriverlessProp*.
 The respective DVMT weightings are the respective metropolitan area DVMT for households, commercial service vehicles and public transit vans.
 Following is an example of what code could be inserted at line 868